-The Mailman School of Public Health offers courses designed for undergraduates through the Special Concentration in Public Health.
+The Mailman School of Public Health offers courses designed for undergraduates through the Special Concentration in Public Health, which are listed in the section of this Bulletin titled Departments, Programs, and Courses-Public Health.

 Qualified Columbia College students may enroll in other courses offered by the Mailman School of Public Health on a space-available basis with the permission of the relevant Mailman department.
 Students must complete the Public Health Cross Registration Application Form and receive signed permission from the department, as well as from the School of Public Health's Office of Student Affairs, 722 West 168 Street, Suite 1014.
 Once School of Public Health permissions are secured, students must also receive signed permission from the Berick Center for Student Advising, 403 Lerner, before proceeding to register for the course at the Registrar's Office, 205 Kent.